Energy hubs explained: definition, how it works, why it matters

 📌 Bring stakeholders together

-• What is the core problem the energy hub will address?
+- What is the core problem the EH aims to solve?

-• What are the joint ambitions and challenges?
+- What are the collective ambitions and challenges?

-• If so, how will responsibilities be divided?
+- If so, how will responsibilities be divided among participants?

 📌 Discuss with the grid operator

-Based on the previous insights, discuss with the grid operator which collective grid connection agreement is possible (see next section for further details).
+Based on the previous insights, discuss potential collective grid connection agreements with the grid operator (see next section for further details).

 📌 Create a system design